Prathm1199/Working-with-VPNs/README.md

 ## Steps Taken
 1. Signed up for a ProtonVPN free account.
 2. Downloaded and installed the ProtonVPN client.
-3. Connected to a free VPN server (United states server).
+3. Connected to a free VPN server (Netherlands server).
 4. Verified new IP address and location using [whatismyipaddress.com].
 5. Browsed a website (https://openai.com) to test encrypted traffic.
 6. Disconnected VPN and confirmed IP returned to original.